Cartesian Forest Matching: Exact Matching

 We adapt the linear representations of \CT s, such as the \PD~\cite{PALP19} and the \Skipped ~representation~\cite{demaine09} to \CF s.
-Basically, for a sequence $x$, when computing $C(x[1\ldots h])$ from $C(x[1\ldots h-1])$, the \PD ~of $h$ is equal to the distance between $h$ and its parent in $C(x[1\ldots h])$ and its Skipped-Number is the number of nodes removed from the right branch of $C(x[1\ldots h-1])$ comparing to the right branch of $C(x[1\ldots h])$ (see~\cite{auvray2025approximatecartesiantreematching}).
+Basically, for a sequence $x$, when computing $C_i(x)$ from $C_{i-1}(x)$, the \PD ~of $i$ is equal to the distance between $i$ and its parent in $C_i(x)$ and its Skipped-Number is the number of nodes removed from the right branch of $C_{i-1}(x)$ comparing to the right branch of $C_i(x)$ (see~\cite{auvray2025approximatecartesiantreematching}).

-The main idea of the adaptation to \CF s is simple: both representations involve the comparisons of two values $x[i]$ and $x[j]$ in the original sequence $x$, for a given $i< j$.
-Suppose we have either $x[i]> x[j]$ or $x[i]< x[j]$, then we are in the case of \CT ~and the linear representation is the same.

-The idea for the \PD ~of the \CF ~of a sequence $x$ is that its absolute value at a position $h$ gives the distance between a node $h$ and its parent or left sibling in the \CF ~associated to the sequence $x[1\ldots h]$.
+The main idea of the adaptation to \CF s is simple: both representations involve the comparisons of two values $x[j]$ and $x[k]$ in the original sequence $x$, for any $j < k$.
+Suppose we have either $x[j]> x[k]$ or $x[j]< x[k]$, then we are in the case of \CT s and the linear representation is the same.
+The idea for the \PD ~of the \CF\ of a sequence $x$ is that its absolute value at a position $i$ gives the distance between a node $i$ and its parent or left sibling in the \CF\ associated to the sequence $x[1\ldots i]$.
+Let $\ex(i) = \max(\{k \mid x[k] = x[i]\mbox{ with } 1\leq k<i\}\cup\{0\})$.